gmcninch-tufts/2024-Sp-Math190/course-contents/notes-RT-2024-02-07--diaconis-paper.md

 ```

-# /Course-Assets/Images/Diaconis example -- survey data
+# Diaconis example -- survey data

-This data is taken from the paper [@/course-assets/images/diaconisGeneralizationSpectralAnalysis1989]
+This data is taken from the paper [@diaconisGeneralizationSpectralAnalysis1989]

 It describes 5,738 completed ballots rank-ordering 5 candidates.